 Omega-3 fatty acids

-Supplementation is useful for many!
+Supplementation useful for many!

 The best sources for you:

-Flaxseeds (preferably freshly ground) & flaxseed oil
+Flaxseeds (freshly ground) & flax oil

 Walnuts